To test programs, new configurations and implement new solutions, I heavily rely on my Home Lab where also most of my blog posts are taken from.

 I’m currently using a Cisco SG300-20 20-Port Gigabit Managed Switch configured in layer 3 mode.
 It has some VLANs that need to talk to each other.

-The switch is configured with VLANs to separate LAN, vMotion, Management and iSCSI/NFS traffic.
+The switch is configured with VLANs to separate LAN, vMotion, Management, Servers and iSCSI/NFS traffic.

-For Inter VLANs traffic I’m using an old Watchguard XTM-5 to route different subnets.
-The device acts as router/firewall.
+For Inter VLANs traffic I’m using a Linksys WRT54GL router flashed with the DD-WRT firmware to route different subnets.
+The device acts as gateway.

 How the lab looks like.